-The European Commission's support for the production of this publication does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.
+The project has been funded with the support of the European Commission through the Erasmus+ programme.
+The publication and its content reflect only the result of the project work and the commission cannot be held responsible for any use which may be made of the information contained therein.